yujin1st/yii2-nested-set-behavior/README.md

 per table.
 The mode is selected based on the value of `hasManyRoots` option that is `false` by default meaning single tree mode.
 In multiple trees mode you can set `rootAttribute` option to match existing field in the table storing the tree.

+You can specify `parentId` attribute name - and behaviour will update this property while you insert or move the record.
+This feature doesn't affect to behaviour at all (and is switched off by default),
+but seems convenient way to get parent's primary key without additional queries.

 Selecting from a tree
 ---------------------